-- 1 Create a policy that uses the extension: - Role Policy: To create a Role policy that uses the extension, see Section 2.2, "Creating Roles," on page 25. - Identity Injection Policy: To create an Identity Injection policy that uses the extension, see Section 4.2, "Configuring an Identity Injection Policy," on page 111. - Authorization Policy: To create an Authorization policy that uses the extension, see Section 3.2, "Creating Access Gateway Authorization Policies," on page 71. - 2 Assign the policy to a device: - For a Role policy, enable it for an Identity Server.
+- 1 Create a policy that uses the extension: - Role Policy: To create a Role policy that uses the extension, see Section 2.2, "Creating Roles," on page 25. - Identity Injection Policy: To create an Identity Injection policy that uses the extension, see Section 4.2, "Configuring an Identity Injection Policy," on page 115. - Authorization Policy: To create an Authorization policy that uses the extension, see Section 3.2, "Creating Access Gateway Authorization Policies," on page 73. - External Attribute Source Policy: To create an External Attribute Source policy that uses the extension, see Chapter 6, "Creating External Attribute Source Policies," on page 167. - 2 Assign the policy to a device: - For a Role policy, enable it for an Identity Server.

-For more information, see Section 2.6, "Enabling and Disabling Role Policies," on page 60.
+For more information, see Section 2.6, "Enabling and Disabling Role Policies," on page 61. - For an Authorization policy, assign it to a protected resource.
+For more information, see "Assigning an Authorization Policy to a Protected Resource" in the NetIQ Access Manager 3.2 SP3 Access Gateway Guide. - For an Identity Injection policy, assign it to a protected resource.

-- For an Authorization policy, assign it to a protected resource.
-For more information, see "Assigning an Authorization Policy to a Protected Resource" in the NetIQ Access Manager 3.1 SP5 Access Gateway Guide. - For an Identity Injection policy, assign it to a protected resource.
-For more information, see "Assigning an Identity Injection Policy to a Protected Resource"
+For more information, see "Assigning an Identity Injection Policy to a Protected Resource" in the NetIQ Access Manager 3.2 SP3 Access Gateway Guide.